Creigh Deeds: State Senate

 Deeds was also a proponent of a Senate resolution to close Virginia's gun show loophole, and made public appearances to generate support for the measure.
+On March 4, 2026, Deeds introduced a Virginia Senate resolution honoring the life of renowned based Norfolk-based African American Virginia politician Jerrauld Jones, which passed in the Virginia Senate on March 10, 2026.

 Attorney General campaign

 Democratic Senator Creigh Deeds preparing to formally announce his candidacy for Virginia Attorney General at an event in Charlottesville, Virginia.

 In 2005, Deeds and John Edwards—a Virginia state senator from Roanoke—each announced that they planned to run for Attorney General of Virginia in the Democratic primary.
 Edwards later decided not to run, leaving Deeds as the sole candidate for the Democratic nomination for the office.

 In the general election campaign, running against Republican nominee Bob McDonnell, Deeds ran on his record as a moderate Democrat who supported gun rights, strong punishment for criminals, and the death penalty.
 Deeds' stance on gun control included supporting a ban on semi-automatic firearms, but that did not prevent him from earning the endorsement of the NRA, which cited his patronage of a state constitutional amendment that guaranteed the right to hunt.
 McDonnell outspent Deeds by almost three million dollars (McDonnell spent $5,962,067 to Deeds' $3,103,585); $2,084,089 of McDonnell's campaign contributions were funneled through the Republican State Leadership Committee, exploiting a loophole in state law that was closed by the General Assembly shortly after the election.

 The initial result of the vote was 49.96%–49.95%, with Deeds behind by fewer than 350 votes.
 Due to the closeness of the race's outcome, Deeds asked for a recount.
 Judge Theodore Markow of Richmond set the recount for December 20, 2005, a date so close to the inauguration that invitations to the event were mailed without a name for the attorney general to be inaugurated.
 The recount reaffirmed the earlier outcome, and McDonnell became attorney general.